ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 Show that:
 1. Problem is NP
 2. Problem is NP-Hard
-First part is easy --- show that a certifier can be found in polynomial
+First part is easy --- show that a certifier can be found in polynomial time.
 ### CSAT (circuit satisfiability)
 3 types of gates - and, or, not.
 Circuit $k$ is a DAG.
 The source is nodes with no incoming edges.
 Every other node has a gate.
 Output: result of the node with no outgoing edges.